stacksjs/biome-config/README.md

 # biome-config

-This is an opinionated, well-defined Biome configuration to help you get started with your project.
-It currently is the configuration used by [Stacks.js](https://stacksjs.org).
+This is an opinionated, well-defined Biome configuration to help you get started with your project. ~~It currently is the configuration used by [Stacks.js](https://stacksjs.org).~~ We are using [Pickier](https://github.com/stacksjs/pickier) at the moment.

 ## Features